-Applicants to the University of California, San Diego's Doctor of Pharmacy (Pharm.D.) program must have a bachelor's degree in order to be one of the 60 students admitted to the program each year.
+Applicants to the University of California, San Diego's Doctor of Pharmacy (Pharm.D.) program must have a bachelor's degree in order to be admitted to the program.
 The bachelor's degree must include eight semester units each of biology with labs, general chemistry with labs and organic chemistry with labs.
 Students must also have six semester units of physics with at least one lab.
 Candidates are also required to have six semester units each of calculus and English and three semester units in each of economics, public speaking and human behavior.
 The school prefers applicants who have taken the most demanding pre-pharmacy course of study.
 The UCSD Skaggs School of Pharmacy and Pharmaceutical Sciences only accepts students who are U.S. citizens or permanent residents upon submission on their application.

 7-Year Bachelor of Science (B.S.)/Doctor of Pharmacy (Pharm.D.)
 Program